Wakefield Labour Club (Short title)

 * N.B.
 All room bookings must be confirmed by the secretary.

-The main entrance has 2 steps up to it.
-Wheelchairs can get in via the fire exit, which has ramped access.
+Our long term project to make the club fully accessible was completed in September 2023.
+We have ramped access to the main entrance.
 Once inside, everything is on one level except for part of the toilet block and the beer cellar, which is one step down.

 We are a family-friendly club.
 There is no separate family room but members` children are welcome (under parental control) up to 9pm.
 This time may be relaxed on special occasions.>> Go back to top of page <<